dinocelotti/Smart-Tickets/README.md

 uint | promotersFee

 * ipfsHash will be removed since there is no road map for IPFS implementation at the moment.
-* global attributes related to tickets will be removed as they should be stored with projects
 * allotedQuantity will be converted to remainingAllowed to simplify purchase operations
 * name and info have been removed from project attributes as they should be global
 * userName should be a bytes32 variable so that we can create a mapping between addresses and user names (can't map with strings)